 - Setting clear expectations and regular meetings with employees to ensure their availability, schedules, communication protocols and methods, engagement, etc.

-- Revoking telecommuting arrangements as needed.
+- Revoking telecommuting or remote work arrangements as needed.

 - Human Resources is available to answer additional questions and to provide guidance as needed.